Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 * Adolescence (500-1000 yrs.)
 * Adulthood (1000+ yrs.)

-## Souls
+## Soul

-Souls are as complicated, if not more complicated than every single organ or cell in a non-magical being.
-A soul holds a Sprinklekit’s conciseness, and provides work to the magical cells a Sprinklekit contains.
-In the very middle of the soul lies a very large concentration of magic that is essentially a supercomputer that goes through hundreds of thousands of calculations, like managing blood-flow and correctly identifying injuries.

 A soul of a Sprinklekit can develop a trait that goes by a very diverse spectrum, and is usually determined at birth.
 A trait can dictate a wide variety of things, from very simple things as the way the magic of an individual works, or more complex concepts like emotional management and intelligence.

-Souls, by definition are the powerhouse to all magic within a sprinklekit’s body; Without it, they wouldn’t be able to function in the slightest, just like how mitochondria generates energy for ATP.
+Sprinklekits are much more likely to develop positive traits that affect a sprinklekit’s psyche in a good manner, as opposed to Mavela, where their bad traits are often something they fall victim to.

+Emotions can bring out magic from their souls that’s powerful enough to warp themselves and reality around them.

+A sprinklekit’s soul is in the shape of a heart.

 ### Psychology